JohnWhy/DnD-Discord-Bot/README.md

 ex: !del Treasure Gold Chain

-- !appearance age height weight eyes skin hair
+- !appear age height weight eyes skin hair

-ex: !appearance 20 6'0 180 Blue Tan Brown
+ex: !appear 20 6'0 180 Blue Tan Brown

 **FOR SERVER OWNERS**
 Upon adding the discord bot to the server, make sure it has permissions to send messages.
 That is about all it will need.